Somiona/alfred-chathub/README.md

 With the release of Alfred version 5.5, Alfred officially provided the [ChatGPT Workflow](https://github.com/alfredapp/openai-workflow), but it only supports OpenAI integration.
 When I installed and used it, my OpenAI API Key happened to be banned.
 Moreover, the ChatGPT Workflow is mainly based on JXA (JavaScript for Automation), which is difficult to extend.
 Therefore, I rewrote it in Python and extended support for other LLM services such as Anthropic, Gemini, and Deepseek.
 Now, introducing support for a new LLM service is very easy.

+## Requirements

+- Alfred 5 (Powerpack required).
+This workflow relies on Alfred 5's User Configuration panel and automation APIs.
+- Python 3 available on your system.
+Verify with:
+  - `/usr/bin/env python3 -c "import sys; print(sys.executable)"`

 ## Prerequisites

-1. You need to choose an LLM service, register an account on its official website, and obtain an API Key.
+1. Choose an LLM provider, register on its website, and obtain an API Key.
-2. Install python3, ensuring that `/usr/bin/env python3 -c "import sys; print(sys.executable)"` prints the correct path to your python3.
+2. Ensure your Python 3 path resolves correctly as above.

 Here is how to get those api-keys:
 - OpenAI: https://platform.openai.com/api-keys